pjb3/sharp/TUTORIAL.md

 What this means is if the request is a `GET` and the path is just `/`, call the `RootAction` to generate the response.
 We'll go into routing in more detail later, but for now, let's take a look at what the `RootAction` does.

+The Sharp router is a [Rack::Router][rack-router], so for more information on how the router works, take a look at the docs for [Rack::Router][rack-router].

 # Actions

 So as we've seen, the router determines what action should respond to a request, and it is the job of an action to generate the response.
 If we look at the `RootAction`, which is defined in `app/actions/root_action.rb`, we see this: